 Monetary compensation is based on your monthly pay at the time of the injury, at the time the disability begins, or at the time a compensable disability recurs (if such recurrence begins more than six months after you resume regular full-time employment with the federal government), whichever is greater.

 FECA compensation generally is calculated at two-thirds of your monthly pay rate if you have no dependents, or three-fourths of the pay rate if married or with one or more dependents.
-For FECA benefit purposes, a dependent is: a wife or husband (including same-sex spouses married in a jurisdiction recognizing such marriages, regardless of place of residence) residing with you or receiving regular support payments from you; an unmarried child who lives with you or who receives regular support payments from you who is under age 18, or if over age 18 is incapable of self-support due to physical or mental disability; a student between 18 and 23 years of age who has not completed four years of post-high school education and who is regularly pursuing a full-time course of study; and a parent who is wholly dependent on you.
+For FECA benefit purposes, a dependent is: a spouse residing with you or receiving regular support payments from you; an unmarried child who lives with you or who receives regular support payments from you who is under age 18, or if over age 18 is incapable of self-support due to physical or mental disability; a student between 18 and 23 years of age who has not completed four years of post-high school education and who is regularly pursuing a full-time course of study; and a parent who is wholly dependent on you.
 Locality, night differential, hazard, premium, holiday, and Sunday pay are included in determining the pay rate on which compensation is based, although overtime pay is not.
-The maximum payment per month cannot exceed three-fourths of the highest rate of basic pay provided for grade GS-15.
+The maximum payment per month cannot exceed three-fourths of the highest rate of basic pay for grade GS-15.